-- A rapid rise in cotton export volumes occurring after 2014 stalled during the pandemic.
+- A rapid rise in cotton exports occurring after 2014 stalled during the pandemic.
 Cotton exports are highly seasonal, and in 2023, during the peak season of February to May, volumes were significantly less than in 2022.
-Exports to China (jointly with Hong Kong and Macau) accounted for 43% of the 2023 decline. - October is typically the month with the lowest export volumes.
-Due to seasonality, volumes are projected to rise from November 2023 through mid-spring 2024. - Exports will likely fall in 2024 as a whole, though nearly not as much as in 2023.
-Falling demand from China, will likely be mostly offset by exports to other Asian countries, such as Pakistan.
+Exports to China (jointly with Hong Kong and Macau) accounted for a third of the 2023 decline. - October is typically the month with the lowest export volumes.
+Due to seasonality, volumes are projected to rise through mid-spring 2024.
+Exports will likely fall in 2024 as a whole, though not as much as in 2023.
+Falling demand from China will likely be mostly offset by exports to other Asian countries, such as Pakistan and Bangladesh.
+A significant recovery is expected for late 2024 and early 2025.